rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Bind the state to the view

 In this example we will use a very simple method and directly bind the complete component state to the view.
-Later performance optimisations link only binding the relevant values to the view can be done later.
+Further performance improvements can be done later.

 To bind the state we can use a simple trick with the structural directive `*ngIf`, the `as` syntax and the `async` pipe.